Labour leader Jeremy Corbyn praises LTFC's living wage

 Mr Corbyn sat with LTFC employees and asked about the positive changes on workers’ lives since the policy was introduced.
 The Hatters were notably the first English club to adopt the living wage.

 Mr McDonnell added: “If Luton can do it, other clubs can too.”

 A £10 minimum wage would affect 5.6m people in Britain if Labour were to win the next General Election.

-The announcement received backing from trade unions.
-TUC general eecretary Frances O’Grady said: “With rising inflation and slower wage growth, a new living standards crisis is on the horizon.
+The announcement received backing from the TUC.
+Its general eecretary Frances O’Grady said: “With rising inflation and slower wage growth, a new living standards crisis is on the horizon.